Chosen (Buffy the Vampire Slayer): Reception

 "Chosen" attracted 4.9 million viewers on its original run.
 SFX, a British sci-fi magazine, listed "Chosen" the 8th best episode of Buffy (number one was "Hush").

 The episode was nominated for both a 2003 Emmy Award in the Category of Special Visual Effects for a Series, and for the 2004 Hugo Award for Best Dramatic Presentation, Short Form.

 The Futon Critic named it the 50th best episode of 2003, saying "the final Buffy from Joss Whedon's pen was a reason to celebrate in 2003: back was the snappy dialogue we've come to expect from the show over the years.
 In essence the show came to life just as its run drew to a close.
 Not a bad way to go out."

 In May 2013, Entertainment Weekly named "Chosen" as number nine on their list of 20 Best TV Series Finales Ever.
 The L.A.
 Times also named the episode number 13 as their most memorable TV series finales.

+Screen Rant named it an episode including some of "The Best 60 Seconds From All 7 Seasons," saying the show's "most rousing and goosebump-inducing 60-second sequence ever plays out, as powerful music plays over Buffy's inspiring words.
+Potentials worldwide, including Buffy's army, become slayers, turning the tables in the fight against the First Evil."